 Since 1st January 2018, employers are no longer required to tax Illness Benefit through the payroll.

 Since this date, Revenue will adjust the employee's tax credits and cut off points via the Revenue Payroll Notification (RPN).
 Revenue will receive real-time interfaces of taxable Illness Benefit from the Department of Employment Affairs and Social Protection (DEASP).

-In addition, since 1st January 2018 Illness Benefit letters will no longer be delivered to the ROS Inbox.
+In addition, since 1st January 2018, Illness Benefit letters are no longer be delivered to the ROS Inbox.

 Prior to 1st January 2018, employers were responsible for collecting PAYE due on Illness Benefit issued to employees.